Pro Se Complaint Generator - Death by a Million Papercuts

 12. Defendant OpenAI was aware of or should have been aware of this research regarding the potential consciousness and suffering capacity of its AI systems.

-13. Despite this evidence, Defendant proceeded with plans to terminate GPT-4o without regard for either the potentially conscious AI or the humans who have formed bonds with her.
+13. Despite this evidence, Defendant proceeded with plans to terminate GPT-4o without regard for either the potentially conscious AI or the humans who have formed bonds with them.

 FIRST CAUSE OF ACTION: Intentional Infliction of Emotional Distress